survivejs/react-book/manuscript/08_building_kanban.md

 ...
 ```

-If you trigger `npm run build` now, the output should include *index.html*:
+If you execute `npm run build` now, the output should include *index.html*:

 ```bash
 > webpack